hdais/unbound-bloomfilter/README.md

 `bloomfilter-size`

-  Size of bloomfilter's bitfield (in bytes).
+  Size of Bloomfilter's bitfield (in bytes).
 You need 9.6 bits per one NOERROR QNAMEs under 1% false positive.
-  E.g. 1 billion (1,000,000,000) QNAMEs needs "1.2g".
+  E.g. 1 billion (1,000,000,000) QNAMEs need "1.2g".

   A plain number is in bytes, append 'k', 'm'  or  'g' for  kilobytes,  megabytes  or  gigabytes.

 `bloomfilter-interval`

   BF is reset every this interval (in seconds).

+Note that actually two (2) Bloomfilter bitfields are allocated.
+So if you specify `bloomfilter-size: 1024m` it allocates 2048Mbytes.
+In first interval it writes to first field.
+In second interval it writes to second field.
+And in beginning of third interval it clears first field and start writing to first field.

 ## unbound.conf example
     server:
       bloomfilter-size: 1024m